opalmedapps/opal-admin/README.md

 ### Migrate Database and Create Superuser

 Before you can start, you need to migrate the database and create a superuser.
-Ensure Docker is running before start.
+Ensure at least the database container is running.
 Execute the following commands either in the virtual environment or in the `app` container.

 ```sh
 python manage.py migrate